 The 1-bit dot-art style with a more modern appearance and the inherent spookiness of ghost ships promise an interesting ride.
 AltChar will soon be having a look at a demo Lucas released a while ago, and we will share our findings.
-Feel free to beat us to it .
+Feel free to .
 An informed gamer is a healthy gamer.

 The game's announcement mentions puzzles, exploration, weapons and ammo, but strongly emphasises that all these will be put in the service of atmosphere and immersion, for a world that should feel lived in.
 I have no idea what or who might be living in this nightmare, but we will find out in 2017, if everything goes as planned.